Calibrating Bayesian Generative Machine Learning for Bayesiamplification: Bayesian Continuous Normalizing Flows

 Generative models of various flavours have been applied for fast simulation of detector effects~\cite{Butter22_MLgeneration, Hashemi:2023rgo_generative}.
 Meanwhile, Normalizing Flows, both block-based~\cite{flows_rezende2015variational} and continuous~\cite{CNF_chen2018neural}, can be connected to Bayesian machine learning straight-forwardly, as the $\log$-likelihood of the model is accessible.
 Due to the recent success of diffusion-style models in detector emulation~\cite{Mikuni2023_diffusion, Mikuni2023_diffusion_calosscore2, Leigh2023_diffusion, Buhmann2023_diffusion_caloclouds2, Buhmann2023_diffusion_epic, Kobylianskii2024_diffusion_CaloGraph} and their high data efficiency, we combine both and concentrate on Continuous Normalizing Flows (CNF) in this study.

-Following~\cite{CNF_chen2018neural}, we first introduce the \textit{flow} mapping $\phi_t: [0,1] \times \mathds{R}^d \rightarrow \mathds{R}^d$ parameterized by a time parameter $t\in [0,1]$.
+Let $x\in \mathds{R}^d$ be a point in the data set $\mathcal D$.
+Following~\cite{CFM_lipman2023flow} , we first introduce the \textit{flow} mapping $\phi_t: [0,1] \times \mathds{R}^d \rightarrow \mathds{R}^d$ parameterized by a time parameter $t\in [0,1]$.
 In analogy to the application of multiple blocks in a coupling-block flow~\cite{flows_rezende2015variational}, the change of the flow mapping between target and latent space is determined by an ordinary differential equation (ODE)

 through a time dependent \textit{vector-field} $v_t\colon [0,1] \times \mathds{R}^d \rightarrow \mathds{R}^d$.
 For Diffusion Models this differential equation is promoted to a stochastic differential equation through the addition of time-dependent noise.
 For both cases, the vector-field is approximated using a deep neural network